 Merrill is a somewhat small city located in the state of Wisconsin.
 With a population of 9,233 people and six constituent neighborhoods, Merrill is the 88th largest community in Wisconsin.

-Unlike some cities, Merrill isn’t mainly white- or blue-collar occupations dominate the local economy, Merrill is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Merrill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Merrill is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Merrill who work in office and administrative support (18.27%), sales jobs (10.96%), and management occupations (5.53%).

 The per capita income in Merrill in 2010 was $22,716, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $90,864 for a family of four.
 However, Merrill contains both very wealthy and poor people as well.

 The people who call Merrill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Merrill include Polish, Norwegian, Irish, and Swedish.

 The most common language spoken in Merrill is English.
 Other important languages spoken here include Spanish and German.